pavitranew/session-7-rest-ang/README.md

 exports.delete = function () { };
 ```

+Check if its working.

-Update findAll's definition in the controllers:
+Update findAll's definition in the controllers to a json snippet:

 ```js
 exports.findAll = function(req, res){